vooku/rejfpank-visuals/README.md

 - change directional light on beat
 - trailing objects in fifo
 - switch to Uniform Buffer Object
-- use DES in multipass postproduction
+- multipass postproduction FX
+	+ DES encryption
+	+ color shift
+	+ diffusion

 ## Known Issues
 - When connecting to AKAI MPX16, WinMM throws the "not enough memory" error.
 The MPX16 MIDI implementation sucks pretty hard though and in the end I won't be using it anyway.